-In order to obtain representative measurements from pyranometers, several criteria with respect to setup and mounting of the instruments have to be considered.
+In order to obtain high quality measurements from pyranometers, several criteria with respect to setup and mounting of the instruments have to be considered.
+Also see the Quick Start Guide for comprehensive setup instruction details [included in the package of MS-80, MS-80S].

-The ideal mounting position for pyranometers is a location which has a full hemispheric field-of-view without any obstructions [such as buildings, trees, and mountain]; however, it might be difficult to find such locations.
-Therefore, in practice, it is ideal to install in a position which is free from obstructions at 5° above horizon.
-The setup location should be easily accessible for periodic maintenance [glass dome cleaning, etc.], and avoid surrounding towers, poles, walls or billboards with bright colors that can reflect solar radiation onto the pyranometer.
+The ideal mounting position for a pyranometer is a location which has a full hemispheric field-of-view without any obstructions [such as buildings, trees, and mountains]; however, it might be difficult to find such locations.
+Therefore in practice, it is ideal to install in a position which is free from obstructions at 5° above horizon.

+The setup location should be easily accessible for periodic maintenance [glass dome cleaning], and avoid surrounding towers, poles, walls or billboards with bright colors that can reflect solar radiation onto the pyranometer.
 A strong physical impact to the pyranometer can lead to product damage and/or may cause changes to the sensitivity.

-Installing at Horizontal or Tilted Position
+1. Installing at Horizontal or Tilted Position

-Check the installation base where the pyranometer must be mounted and make sure it has two fixing holes with the appropriate pitch.
+1) Check the installation base where the pyranometer has to be mounted and make sure it has two fixing holes with the appropriate pitch.
 The pitch sizes of the fixing holes are as follows [in mm]:

-Table 5-2.
+Table 5-3.
 Fixing Hole Pitch and Bolt Size for Pyranometers

-MS-60 / MS-60S
+MS-80 / MS-80S / MS-80U

 Fixing Hole Pitch 65 mm

 Fixing Bolt Size M5 x 75 mm

-2) Remove the sun screen.
+2) Remove a sun screen [except for MS-80U]

-The sun screen can be removed by loosening the knurled screw and sliding it towards the spirit level direction.
+The sun screen can be removed by loosening the knurling screw and sliding it towards the spirit level direction.

-When carrying the MS-60 with sun screen attached, always hold the instrument from the bottom.
-Holding only the sun screen part may lead to dropping the sensor as it comes off from the sun screen.
+When carrying MS-80 or MS-80S with a sun screen attached, always hold the instrument from the bottom.

+Holding only the sun screen may lead to dropping the sensor as it comes off from the sun screen.